Skip to content

 Provider Path

-Provider plugins are driven by orchestrator-session-host.
+Provider plugins are driven by orchestrator-plugin-host::session.

 1. Resolve the requested provider tool.